 Battery Types: AA, AAA, Rechargeable, and Others

 Most lanterns are powered by AA/AAA batteries or a USB-rechargeable battery.
 The latter have become more ubiquitous in the past few years and are our preferred style for their convenience and streamlined size.
-The biggest downside is that reviving a dead lantern isn’t as easy as swapping out AA or AAAs, meaning you’ll need to bring along a power bank or alternate method of charging if you’re planning to head off-the-grid for an extended period.
-And you do pay more of a premium upfront for rechargeable batteries, but it’s important to remember that the cost and waste of AA/AAA batteries will add up over time.
+The biggest downside is that reviving a dead lantern isn’t as easy as swapping out AA or AAAs, meaning you’ll need to bring along a power bank or alternate method of charging if you’re planning to head off the grid for an extended period.
+You do pay more of a premium upfront for rechargeable batteries, but it’s important to remember that the cost and waste of AA/AAA batteries will add up over time.
 Finally, some lanterns, like Black Diamond’s Volt, offer the versatility of both a rechargeable battery and compatibility with AAs.
-This is a great middle ground for those wanting the benefits of a rechargeable model but anticipate going a long time without a power source on occasion.
+This is a great middle ground for those wanting the benefits of a rechargeable model but who anticipate going a long time without a power source on occasion.

 If you spend a lot of time camping in remote locations, it may be worth considering a USB-rechargeable lantern that’s also equipped with a built-in solar panel.
 Designs with this feature include the LuminAid PackLite Max, Mpowerd's Luci offerings, and Goal Zero’s Crush Light Chroma.
 Their Lighthouse 600 is also compatible with a solar panel—and boasts a helpful hand crank for manual recharging—although you’ll need to purchase it separately.
 Solar panels can be a convenient way to get added juice in the backcountry—simply leave your lantern out in the sun and wait—but there are some downsides.
-Namely, the solar panels on these units are fairly small and therefore take a long time to charge, especially if conditions aren’t ideal (even on lightly overcast days, you may run into power issues).
+Namely, the solar panels on these units are fairly small and, therefore, take a long time to charge, especially if conditions aren’t ideal (even on lightly overcast days, you may run into power issues).
 In the end, they’re a nice supplementary option, but we advise bringing along another power source to expedite the recharging process via USB if possible.

 Stated Battery Life (Run Time)